metaory/mail-delivery-trains-challenge/README.md

 - [There must be an edge (`N1`,`N2`)]
 - [The train will take the journey time for that edge to move from `N1` and `N2` and may not do anything else whilst it is travelling]
-- [Any number of trains may travel down any edge in either direction at once.]
+- [Any number of trains may travel down any edge in either direction at once]
 - [Any number of trains may be at any node at any time (nodes have no capacity limit)]
 - [Each train may carry any number of packages, so long as it does not exceed its capacity]
 - [Trains may end the sequence of moves anywhere]